icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 • Household goods and personal effects

-• Lithium ion and lithium metal batteries
+• Lithium-ion and lithium-metal batteries

-• Medical Devices – must verify that the accepting warehouse complies with state requirements/licensing/permits for distribution of medical devices Microchips, computer chips, microprocessors, central processing units (CPUs) and mobile telephones
+• Medical Devices – must verify that the accepting warehouse complies with state requirements/licensing/permits for the distribution of medical devices Microchips, computer chips, microprocessors, central processing units (CPUs) and mobile telephones

 • One-of-a-kinds/irreplaceable articles such as artwork valued between US$250,000 and US$500,000 each and other single items valued at US$250,000 and higher